cbmr-data/cbmr-data.github.io/esrum/source/index.rst

 You are also always welcome to :ref:`contact us <p_contact>` if you have questions or problems relating to the cluster, cohorts, other services or resources provided by the platform.

-However, we kindly ask that you acknowledge the use of services and resources that we provide.
-See the :ref:`p_guidelines` for more information.
+We also kindly ask that you acknowledge the use of services and resources that we provide.
+See the :ref:`acknowledgements
+<s_acknowledgements>` section on the :ref:`p_guidelines` page for more
+information.

 .. note::